Semiconductor machining assembly being performed in a clean room manufacturing production environment

 The semiconductor industry has been making strides for years now.
 Although highly cyclical in nature, the wheels are always turning.
-As such, the industry is constantly looking for CNC machining suppliers as well as assembly suppliers that can provide the components they need.
+As such, the semiconductor industry is constantly looking for CNC machining suppliers as well as assembly suppliers that can provide the intricate components they need.

-This industry is littered with low volume and high complexity parts.
+This industry is littered with low volume, high complexity parts.
 A seemingly simple CNC machined part can be detrimental to the equipment if the correct procedures are not followed.
 Not every CNC machine shop is up to the task.
 An industry with wafer handling, EUV, lithography, and wafer inspection equipment is sure to be riddled with challenges for the entire supply chain.
 Anytime you are dealing with tools and instrumentation in this industry, everyone in the supply chain must be extremely aware of the critical nature of the parts.

 1. High Vacuum Environments